cysouw/diathesis/text/c03_prepositions.md

 **Notes**

 The verb *hängen* still shows the difference between transitive causative and intransitive stative usage through different forms of the past *hing* vs. *hängte* [@next a,b] and the participle *gehangen* vs. *gehängt* [@next c,d].
-Many speakers of German do not appear to have clear intuitions about any difference between these two inflectional alternatives anymore.
+Many speakers of German do not appear to have clear intuitions about any difference between these two inflectional alternatives anymore [see also @plank2015: 32-33].

 ::: ex
 a.
 Der Pullover hing im Schrank.